Sign In Register

 How are the schools in Millsap?

-Schools in Millsap score 5.1 out of 10 on standardized testing, near the national average.
+Schools in Millsap have an average test score of 4.7 out of 10, below typical national benchmarks.
+Families may want to research individual school ratings.
 20.2% of adults in Millsap hold a bachelor's degree or higher, below the national average of 33.7%.
 78.5% have completed high school.
 4.0% hold a graduate or professional degree.

 How healthy is Millsap?